-- 10.1 In accordance with their terms of reference, a Misconduct Panel or Misconduct Appeals Panel may refer matters relating to individual student cases to the School Academic Board.
-The School Academic Board will also, as part of its monitoring and quality assurance duties, monitor disciplinary matters, statistical data, or related issues arising from these procedures. - 10.2 With reference to this Policy, the School Academic Board should: - Review urgent recommendations made by the Misconduct Panel and/or Misconduct Appeals Panel expediently; - Monitor outcomes of cases, and any recommendations arising from panels; - Review annually all cases, recommendations and outcomes arising from the misconduct process and panel proceedings, as part of its annual monitoring, review and quality assurance processes; - Provide an annual report to Conservatoire Senate; - Report any matters to Conservatoire Senate as appropriate, for maintenance and enhancement of quality assurance. - 10.3 Where misconduct has been established in a case, or where a student has been temporarily suspended or excluded, or expelled under this policy, copies of the summary record and the outcome letter shall be placed on the relevant student's file and a record of the proceedings of every Misconduct Panel and Misconduct Appeals Panel shall be kept centrally in the School for record and monitoring purposes.
+10.1 In accordance with their terms of reference, a Misconduct Panel or Misconduct Appeals Panel may refer matters relating to individual student cases to the School Academic Board.
+The School Academic Board will also, as part of its monitoring and quality assurance duties, monitor disciplinary matters, statistical data, or related issues arising from these procedures.

+10.2 With reference to this Policy, the School Academic Board should:

+- Review urgent recommendations made by the Misconduct Panel and/or Misconduct Appeals Panel expediently; - Monitor outcomes of cases, and any recommendations arising from panels; - Review annually all cases, recommendations and outcomes arising from the misconduct process and panel proceedings, as part of its annual monitoring, review and quality assurance processes; - Review any matters as appropriate, for maintenance and enhancement of quality assurance. - 10.3 Where misconduct has been established in a case, or where a student has been temporarily suspended or excluded, or expelled under this policy, copies of the summary record and the outcome letter shall be placed on the relevant student's file and a record of the proceedings of every Misconduct Panel and Misconduct Appeals Panel shall be kept centrally in the School for record and monitoring purposes.
 Both records shall be retained in accordance with the School's records management policy.